MMoneer/Image-Captioning-Extension-for-LM-Studio/README.md

 # Image-Captioning-Extension-for-LM-Studio
 This is a Fork from https://github.com/lachhabw/Image-Captioning-Extension-for-LM-Studio
 This fork was created as an underdeveloped and Tested version for the last releases check the original Repo
+# New Feature added :
+- Improve GUI
+- server status: LMStudio server status Connected, Not connected
+- images count: count of the images in the selected folder
+- If the user didn't choose the captioning folder the captions will save to the same images folder

 Description Below from the Original Repo:
 ## Brief